wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 Thare are some computational challenges of training LLMs, such as GPU memory during training for string model weights, to reduce the memory required during training, we introduce a technique called **quantization** :

 - reduce required memory to store and train models
-- projects original 32-bit flotting point numbers into lower precision spaces
+- projects original 32-bit floating point numbers into lower precision spaces
-- quantization-awre training (QAT) learns the quantization scaling during training
+- quantization-aware training (QAT) learns the quantization scaling during training
 - **BFFLOAT16** is a popular choice

 What else ?